 An affiliate of Lehman Brothers Inc. acted as a lender under Cinemark's \$360.0 million revolving credit facility, which was refinanced in October 2006.
 An affiliate of Lehman Brothers Inc. acts as a lender, joint lead arranger, joint book-runner and administrative agent under Cinemark's new \$1.27 billion credit facility, or the \$1.27 billion Cinemark credit facility.
-In addition, an affiliate of Lehman Brothers Inc. acts as a lender under the \$1.75 billion Regal credit facility.
+In addition, an affiliate of Lehman Brothers Inc. acts as a lender under the \$1.75 billion Regal credit facility and Regal's \$100.0 million revolving credit facility.
 Lehman Brothers Inc. is an advisor to Cinemark in connection with Cinemark's acquisition of Century Theatres.
-In December 2005.
-Lehman Brothers Inc. acted as the sole book-runner in connection with Regal's issuance of 1.5 million shares of Class A common stock to a private investment fund.
+In December 2005, Lehman Brothers Inc. acted as the sole book-runner in connection with Regal's issuance of \$1.5 million shares of Class A common stock to a private investment fund.

 J.P.
-Morgan Securities Inc. is engaged to assist with structuring the financing in connection with the digital cinema project.
+Morgan Securities Inc. is engaged as an advisor to structure the financing in connection with the digital cinema project.
 See "Summary-Recent Developments."
 J.P.
 Morgan Securities Inc. acts as a lender and syndication agent in connection with the AMC \$200.0 million revolving credit facility.
 In January 2006, J.P.
 Morgan Securities Inc. acted as joint book-runner in connection with the offering of the AMC notes.

 An affiliate of Morgan Stanley & Co.
 Incorporated acts as a lender, joint lead arranger and joint book-runner under the \$1.27 billion Cinemark credit facility.
 Morgan Stanley & Co.
-Incorporated acted as an advisor to Century Theatres in connection with its acquisition by Cinemark.
+Incorporated acted as an advisor to Century in connection with its acquisition by Cinemark.